The best Sony camera in 2024 for vlogging, filmmaking and photography

 -

-Technically overwhelming, physically underwhelming – that’s how the A7R V feels.
-The camera body feels too small – or not tall enough in the body – for the big pro lenses you’ll be using with it, and the controls follow a generic layout rather than being adapted to this camera’s strengths.
+The A7R V might be technically overwhelming, but it is a little physically underwhelming.
+The camera body feels too small – or not tall enough in the body – and is a bit of a mismatch with the big pro lenses you’ll certainly be using with it.
+The controls follow a generic layout rather than being adapted to this camera’s strengths.
 You can customize the buttons endlessly to suit the way you work, but that takes time and also a good memory for which button you’ve customized to do what.

 Best Sony camera for sports